The Utah Solar Power Periodic Table of Elements

 Why?
 Well, we’re pretty charged up about solar power in the state of Utah, and want to share with others what’s needed to make residential solar as beneficial as possible for Utah homeowners.

-So, in the name of all that is charged through the periodic table, we bestow to you the very first periodic table of Utah solar panel elements.
+So, in the name of all that is charged through the periodic table, we give you the very first periodic table of Utah solar panel elements.

 Solar Panel Factors

 Temperature Coefficient of the Solar Panels (Tc):

 Your temperature coefficient is production lost when your panels overheat.
 Is temperature coefficient considered in solar panels’ output predictions at point of assessment? +1

 Power Optimizers (Po):

 This is the amount of energy that is collected by your panels.
 Is enough energy being generated to efficiently knock electrons from their weak bonds and create an electric current through the panels? +2

 Wafers are slices of a semiconductor.
 When they are strung together they create solar cells.
 The manufacturing process can be a bit tricky.
 Is the solar panels’ manufacturing process reducing large material losses of the wafer’s silica substrate semiconductor material? +2

 This semiconductor has extra electrons creating a negative charge.
 Are the negative bases of the solar cells efficiently engaging with the positive top of the conduction process? +1